Guidelines

 A research-based senior capstone will be around 5,000 – 6,000 words in length, not including references, figures, tables, headings, etc. That is approximately 20 – 25 pages in the required formatting but the word count is your defined goal.
 The actual page count can vary widely depending on margins, headings, fonts chosen, etc. Even different fonts of the same point size can vary significantly in characters per page.
 The final report should be formatted in a double-spaced, 12 point serif typeface (Times Roman, Garamond, Caslon, etc.) provided electronically in Adobe Acrobat (PDF) format.
 Headings and figure/table titles may be formatted in a sans-serif font (Helvetica, Arial, Calibri, etc.) if desired.

 A non-research based senior capstone may be approved for students whose curricular focal area is in the arts.
 Such projects must represent an exceptional scholarly or creative opportunity for the student.
-If approved, one of the co-directors will work with the student and faculty in the relevant discipline to design guidelines on an individual basis.
+If approved, an ENVS faculty member appointed by the chair will work with the student and faculty in the relevant discipline to design guidelines on an individual basis.
 Even where the main part of the senior capstone is creative, the student is still expected to provide written academic context for the work.

 Timeline

-• October 7, 2022: Annotated bibliography due to co-directors and faculty mentor
+• Oct.
+10, 2025: Annotated bibliography due to co-chairs and faculty mentor

 Grading

 Your capstone will be graded by two readers, one of whom is often the mentor.
 Each reader assigns a grade independently, with differences generally resolved through a negotiated consensus.
-If consensus cannot be reached, one of the co-directors will read the capstone and choose which grade prevails.
+If consensus cannot be reached, another ENVS faculty member chosen by the chair will read the capstone and choose which grade prevails.
 The possible grades are: distinction, high pass, pass and no pass.
 In the case of no pass, the student must rewrite the capstone, addressing the problems identified by the readers.
 A grade of distinction represents exceptional work and is noted in a student’s transcript.
+Note that students who miss or are late on any of the milestones (without prior permission from the department chair) are only eligible for pass or no pass.

 Timeline Milestones